urfdvw/urfdvw/active_projects.md

 ### [Password Keeper](https://github.com/urfdvw/Password-Keeper)
 - Stage:
+    - DONE:
         - In use
-- Plan:
+    - TODO:
         - Better UI of the web app
             - Can be a chance to practice Front End Framework
         - Vlog
         - Replace if-else with finite state machine framework

 ### [keypadi2c](https://github.com/urfdvw/CircuitPython_keypadi2c)
 - Stage: In Progress